Would You Back SAM, America’s Newest Political Party?

-The latest political startup in the U.S., where the two-party modus operandi relentlessly sweeps third-wheel contenders to the sidelines, sprang up from an unlikely place – Wall Street.
+The latest political startup in the U.S., where the two-party modus operandi relentlessly sweeps third-wheel contenders to the sidelines, sprang up from an unlikely place: Wall Street.

 The Serve America Movement (SAM) is the brainchild – or the pet cause, as Bloomberg puts it – of Eric Grossman, a 51-year-old top bank lawyer at Morgan Stanley.